Morton Music Logo

 A delightful, joyous piece imbued with a sense of wonder throughout, Carl Crossin’s Everyone Sang is a fantastic addition to any concert programme.
 Incorporating birdsong with piano, cello and voices, this is a wonderfully atmospheric piece, and sure to be a great success.
 Highly recommended!

-Everyone Sang (SATB)
+Everyone Sang (SSAATB)

 #MM0809